luisfun/discord-hono-docs/src/content/docs/overview/features.md

 - **Lightweight** - We make them as light as possible.
 Discord Hono has zero dependencies.
 - **TypeScript** - TypeScript support.

-## Current Direction
+## Development Direction

-We will support as much as possible of the following.
+Priority items to address:

 - Run on Cloudflare Workers
-- Covering Interactions with Discord
+- Receiving and responding to Discord Interactions

-The following items are not basically supported.
+Lower priority, but gradually addressing:

-- Runs on non-Cloudflare environments
+- Run in environments other than Cloudflare
-- All API Endpoints Requests and Responses
+- Requests and responses to REST API